Feminist rhetoric: Methodology in rhetoric studies

 Scholars such as Jessica Enoch and Jaqueline Jones Royster introduced the idea of changing the way research is recognized and constructed.
 Scholars in rhetoric studies agree there is a plethora of voices and demographics to draw upon for data necessary for research in the field.
 Researchers suggest this is achieved by asking questions that have never been asked before, recognizing the wealth of materials (or lack thereof) in archives, and expanding the idea of an archive.
+Rhetorical feminist methodologies avoid reading past texts as reflectons of one's own ideas and instead seek to understand them in their original context, paying attention to how publishing choices and practices shape credibility and authority of women's writing.
 In recent years, archives have been deconstructed, or critically analyzed, outside of scholarly articles.

 Feminist rhetorical academics work to develop research methods and methodologies by including new types of archival research such as yearbooks, small-town newspapers, and community-contributing archival websites.
 To add, some scholars have gone as far as reintroducing the concept of ethos as it pertains to women leading public discourse.
 Scholars have argued women who are not white, middle class, and heterosexual are challenged in establishing credibility as it pertains to the Aristotelian ethos.
 Furthermore, scholars offer the concept of feminist ecological ēthe.
 This concept moves away from the traditional rhetorical device, ethos.
-This proposed concept identifies women’s ethos as new ways to adopt interrelationality, materiality, and agency.
+This proposed concept identifies women's ethos as new ways to adopt interrelationality, materiality, and agency.